 Bugs are harder to fix as they age.
 The longer we wait, the more developer time it takes.
 Why is that?
 It happens because developers are human beings with finite memories.
 As days go by, they forget how a piece of code works internally, constantly going on to focus on the next section of code.
 Or worse, the original developer is not on the team anymore.
 This is especially a problem when the software developer who introduced the bug was using non-standard (or clever) techniques, poor naming conventions, or low/no test coverage.

 Another reason bugs are harder to fix as they age is similar to the roots of a tree.
-Over time, a trees roots grow, stretch, wind, and meander farther and farther out.
+Over time, a tree’s roots grow, stretch, wind, and meander farther and farther out.
 Suppose there is a tennis ball nestled in there amongst the roots.
-The longer we wait to remove the tennis ball, the harder it will be (and the more damage we will do) to remove it.
+The longer we wait to remove the tennis ball, the harder it will be (and the more damage will be done) to remove it.
 The same is true for bugs in code.
-The code base around the bug grows and the bug actually starts becomming an almost inseparable part of the application.
+The code base around the bug grows and the bug actually starts becoming an almost inseparable part of the application.

 1. Entire Team Focused On Delivery

-Software developers have a tendency of focusing so intently on a problem to solve that they lose the big picture.
-It’s important to help them stay cognizant of the overall goal which is “delivery of working software”.
+Software developers have a tendency to focus so intently on a problem to solve that they lose the big picture.
+It’s important to help them stay cognizant of the overall goal which is “delivery of working software.”
 We do this by keeping the concept of “delivery” in front of the entire team in all our information radiators.
 We talk about “delivery” in our daily meetings.
 We have made “delivery” an integral part of our team culture.
 By keeping “delivery” at the forefront, every part of our development team is focused on getting the product ready to ship.
-This results in less bugs on delivery day because everyone has been working together to eradicate them.
+This results in fewer bugs on delivery day because everyone has been working together to eradicate them.

 2. QA Testers Run With Developers